laser069/E-commerce/README.md

 ## Milestone-16
 - Learn to create new page to display each product.
 - Learn to add quantity and add to card button.

+## Milestone-18
+- Created an Backend endpoint for cart page
+- Wrote endpoint to get products inside cart for user